 In the winter, a network of marked winter trails (primarily used by snowmobiles) crosses the refuge and the rest of the surrounding region, connecting communities for safe overland travel.
 This trail network is administered by the Northwest Arctic Borough in partnership with the refuge and local community Search & Rescue volunteers.

 Selawik National Wildlife Refuge encompasses the Kobuk River delta and almost all of the Selawik River drainage.
 Within the boundaries of the refuge are both large and small sections of privately-owned lands.
 These maps will help orient you to the refuge and determine land ownership status:

 - Geo-PDF refuge maps for download (use these maps on your GPS-capable cell phone or tablet)

 You're also welcome to contact our office for help with land status questions to assist in planning your visit.

 The Selawik National Wildlife Refuge is open to the public year-round.
 There are no entrance fees or refuge-specific permits required for personal activities such as hunting, fishing, berry picking, snowmachining, camping, hiking, wildlife viewing, or photography.
 You do need to have a hunting, fishing, or trapping license if you're doing those activities, and you'll need to know the bag limits and season dates.
 Commercial activities and research do require a permit.
 Read more on our full "rules and policies" page.

 We have a variety of maps and printed information available to assist visitors.
-Refuge staff are always available to answer questions and provide information as needed.
+Refuge staff are always available to answer questions and provide information, as needed.

 From the airport, follow 3rd Avenue to Lake Street and take a left.
 Then take a right on 2nd Street.
-It's about a 10 minute walk, less driving.
+It's about a 10 minute walk, less if driving.